w3c/web-share/docs/security-privacy-self-review.md

 The presence of the API may reveal characteristics of the user's device beyond the user agent.
 For example, the user agent may only expose the `navigator.share()` API on "mobile" devices, revealing the type of device the user agent is executing on.

-Revealing content types supported via `files` should be done carefully, as `canShare()` does not require [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation).
+Revealing specific content types supported via `files` must not be done, as `canShare()` does not require [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation).
 For example, if the `canShare()` API response was conditional on what native applications were installed on the device, this could be used to fingerprint the user.

 ## 2.7 Does this specification allow an origin access to sensors on a user’s device